STA 9750 - Mini Projects

 TEXT TEXT TEXT

 For each element, the NN should be replaced by a numerical value between 0 and 10.
 (It is not necessary to provide a sum; the instructor will calculate this.)
 Similarly, the TEXT TEXT TEXT should be replaced by comments justifying the assigned score.
-Not all mini-projects have opportunities for Extra Credit, but please leave those blocks in place (perhaps saying “No extra credit available” for the comment) so the course backend automation works properly.
+If you have overall comments on the assignment, not appropriate for a single category, please place them in the OPTIONAL TEXT section.
+(If you have no overall comments for this section, just delete this.)
+Not all mini-projects have opportunities for Extra Credit, but please leave those blocks in place (with a 0 for the score and something to the effect of “No extra credit available” for the comment) so the course backend automation works properly.
+The mp_feedback_submit function in the course helper functions can be used to automatically format peer feedback according to the required template.

-The course helper functions can be used to verify that you have submitted a comment with the correct formatting.1
+The mp_feedback_verify function in the course helper functions can be used to verify that you have submitted a comment with the correct formatting.

 Peer Grade Required for All Assigned Work